 If you have any concerns about how your personal data has been shared, or how your request for information has been handled, you can call them on 0116 454 1300, send an email or write to;

 9-15 Princess Road West

-You can find out more about data protection on the Information Commissioner’s Office website.
+You can find out more about data protection and freedom of information on the Information Commissioner’s Office website.